alphagov/inside-government-admin-guide/your-account/forgot-your-passphrase.md

 title: How to publish content / Forgot your passphrase
 ---

-Please note this manual is a draft version and will be revised shortly.

 ## Forgot your passphrase

 There is a simple passphrase reset request on the login screen.
 It is also useful if you can't find your welcome email and want to get started.